rjkazlauskas/Active-Site-Analyser/Readme.md

 predifined active site residue specified by the user.
 To set up please follow the steps below:

--make sure Input.csv, which contains all the parameters is in the working directory
+*make sure Input.csv, which contains all the parameters is in the working directory

--using terminal, change directed (cd) into the folder that contains main.py and run the command "python main.py"
+*using terminal, change directed (cd) into the folder that contains main.py and run the command "python main.py"

 ##INTRODUCTION
 ----------------------------